 (a) Do not be deceived.
 Don’t be fooled.
 Don’t buy into the lie that says “God is making me suffer.”
 Don’t be like Job who blamed God for his suffering (see masuk for Jas.
 1:19).

-(c) saudara-saudara.
-In the New Testament, the word brethren normally implies Christian brothers and sisters (e.g., Heb.
-2:11).
-When James is commending his beloved brethren for their faith in Christ (Jas.
+(c) Brethren.
+In the New Testament epistles, the word brethren often implies Christian brothers and sisters, but not always (e.g., Heb.
+2:17, 7:5).
+When James is commending his brethren for holding to the faith of Christ (Jas.
 2:1), he is speaking to his Christian brothers.
-But when he is asking questions about the law (Jas.
-4:11) or challenging his readers about their worthless religion and useless faith (Jas.
-1:26, 2:20), he is speaking to his unsaved Jewish brothers.
-Again, James is writing for a mixed Jewish audience of believers and unbelievers (see masuk for Jas.
+But when he is challenging his brethren for their lack of faith or their inability to keep the Law of Moses, he is speaking to his unsaved Jewish brothers (Jas.
+2:14, 4:11).
+As usual, context matters (see masuk for Jas.
 1:1).

 Setiap hal baik yang diberikan dan setiap pemberian yang sempurna adalah dari atas, turun dari Bapa segala terang, yang pada-Nya tidak ada perubahan atau bayangan yang berubah.

 (a) Every good thing given.
 God is the Giver behind every good gift.
 He is the ultimate Source of life and love, peace and joy, rest and fulfilment, comfort and pleasure, hope and security, families and friends, stars and sunsets.
 All good things bear his fingerprints.

 (b) Every perfect gift.
 God gives you perfect love, perfect forgiveness, and perfect holiness.
 And God gives you his perfect righteousness that cannot be improved upon.
 Any works or sacrifices that you might add to his gifts will only detract from their perfection.
 But if you receive his perfect gifts you will be perfect in Christ, complete in every way